jannickfahlbusch/magic-filetransfer/README.md

 usage: mft [<flags>]

 Flags:
       --help                     Show context-sensitive help (also try --help-long and --help-man).
   -f, --fileName=FILENAME         Name of the file to transmit -o, --outputDir=OUTPUTDIR      Directory to save the retrieved file in
-      --outputName=OUTPUTNAME  Save the recieved file under a different name -h, --usage                  Print the usage for magic-filetransfer and exit -v, --version                Print the version for magic-filetransfer
+      --outputName=OUTPUTNAME    Save the recieved file under a different name -h, --usage                    Print the usage for magic-filetransfer and exit -v, --version                  Print the version for magic-filetransfer -c, --client=CLIENT            IP-Address of the client you want to send the file to -s, --server=SERVER            IP-Address of the server you want to recieve the file from --disable-integrity-check  Disable the integrity-checks after the transfer - NOT recommended!

 ```

 # License